 You can study part time or full time, and there is a range of opportunities with the University of the Highlands and Islands as well as with other institutions.
 A database of post-graduate courses is available to search online.

 Post-graduate courses may be offered at certificate, diploma, masters or doctoral level and they may be designated by a range of letters including PGCert (Postgraduate Certificate) MSc (Master of Sciences) MA (Master of Arts) MEng (Master of Engineering) MPhil (Master of Philosophy), MLitt (Master of Literature), PhD (Doctor of Philosophy).
 There is more information about postgraduate study on the prospects website.

 Funding for further study

 Funding for undergraduate courses including HNC, HND and degree courses is primarily handled by the Student Awards Agency for Scotland (SAAS).
 Funding is normally available to Scottish students for the minimum number of years needed to complete a full time programme of study - this covers four years for an undergraduate degree.
 However, if you have to repeat a year because of moving from an HNC to an HND or from an HNC or an HND to a degree you may be offered an extra year of funding.
 What this means is that there is not a limitless supply of funding and it is important wherever possible to choose the right course first time round, as doing second or third HNCs, degrees or HNDs may be more challenging to fund.
-The rules around funding are complex, and part time study is funded differently to full time study so if you have questions speak to SAAS or to a Careers Adviser.
+The rules around funding are complex, and part time study is funded differently to full time study so if you have questions speak to SAAS or send a request to speak to a Careers Adviser.